KakonCSE/Learn-container-networking/NETWORK-NAMESPACE-INSPECTING/README.md

-<p>In Linux networking, within the Linux network stack, routes define traffic paths, iptables configures packet filtering, lo is a local loopback interface for testing, and eth0 is the primary Ethernet interface for external connections.
+<p>In Linux networking, within the Linux network stack, routes define traffic paths, iptables configures packet filtering, `lo` is a local loopback interface for testing, and `ens34` is the primary Ethernet interface for external connections.
 Let's inspect the network stack, in short.</p>

 <p>Network interfaces allow us to establish communication between a network and a device.</p>